The carbon budget

 - There is a strong relationship between CO₂ emissions and global warming.
 Both historical and future emission pathways show that as CO₂ increases as a gas in the atmosphere, global temperatures rise.
 When analysing the paleoclimate record this strong correspondence between temperature and the concentration of carbon dioxide in the atmosphere is equally evident over the past the past several hundred thousand years.

 - Yes, cumulative CO₂ emissions cause annual mean global land-ocean temperature change.
 Figure 2 clearly shows the near linear relationship.
 If SSP1-1.9 (with a temperature increase under 2°C) is to be achieved, then world population will have to be held at 8.24 billion with CO₂ emissions being cut to net zero by 2050.
-For further historic information read the NOAA webpage on Temperature change and carbon dioxide change.

 - As instructed.